Newport Pop Festival: The "Newport 69" Festival

 Booker T. & the M.G.'s, The Chambers Brothers, The Flock, The Grass Roots, Johnny Winter, Mother Earth, Jimi Hendrix jam with Buddy Miles, Eric Burdon and Mother Earth, Poco, The Byrds, The Rascals and Three Dog Night.
 Marvin Gaye's appearance was cancelled because he missed his plane.

 Controversy

 Hundreds of people were injured in rioting outside Newport ’69.
 Due to $50,000 in damages done to neighborhood homes and businesses, an investigation was launched by the Los Angeles police commission.
-Gatecrashers trespassed the hurricane fencing instead of paying the admission cost ($6 a day in advance, $7 at the gate, $15 in advance for the three days).
+Admission cost was $6 a day in advance, $7 at the gate, $15 in advance for the three days.
+Gatecrashers breached hurricane fencing.
 Outside the festival, teenagers threw bottles and rocks, and damaged property.
-Some of the kids were as young as 14 getting injured.
-In total an estimated 300 were injured, 15 of them were police officials and about 75 were arrested.
+An estimated 300 were injured, some as young as 14.
+Fifteen police officials were injured, and about 75 rioters were arrested.
 Traffic to and from Devonshire Downs was nearly impassible and parking was limited, so thousands parked in residential neighborhoods.
-People traveling to the concert on Sunday found no public restrooms open to the public in the area due to trashing done in the previous 2 days.
-One of the biggest Pop festivals to date, turned into a disaster due to crime and misconduct.
+People traveling to the concert on Sunday found no public restrooms in the area open to them due to trashing done in the previous 2 days.